Special Weather Statement issued for Northern Arctic Coast, Western Arctic Coast by NWS - NewsBreak

 weather.gov

-Special Weather Statement issued for Northern Fairfield, Northern Middlesex, Northern New Haven by NWS
+Special Weather Statement issued for Dodge, Fillmore, Houston, Mower, Olmsted, Wabasha, Winona by NWS

-Effective: 2022-12-07 12:25:00 EST Expires: 2022-12-07 15:30:00 EST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Northern Fairfield; Northern Middlesex; Northern New Haven; Northern New London; Southern Fairfield; Southern Middlesex; Southern New Haven; Southern New London The combination of abundant low-level moisture and diminishing winds has resulted in areas of fog.
-Visibilities were generally 1-2 miles, but there are reports of locally dense fog, especially along the immediate south shore of Long Island and NYC, as well as some of the interior valley locations of Southern Connecticut.
-Improvement will be gradual and will likely first occur across the NYC metro and the Lower Hudson Valley as winds begin to become more southwest.
-Exercise caution if driving early this afternoon and utilize your low beam headlights as visibilities may suddenly drop.
+Effective: 2022-12-09 22:08:00 CST Expires: 2022-12-10 03:00:00 CST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Dodge; Fillmore; Houston; Mower; Olmsted; Wabasha; Winona Light freezing drizzle and snow mix overnight Areas of freezing drizzle, drizzle and snow are resulting in slick spots where untreated roadway temperatures have fallen below freezing.
+While impacts are not expected to be widespread, please be aware of this potential if driving overnight.
+Wet looking roads may be icy.
+Treat them as if they are.

 weather.gov